 A pervasive pattern of grandiosity (fantasy or behavior), need for admiration, and with lack of empathy, beginning by early adulthood, as indicated by at least five of the following:

-The diagnosis of NPD as other personality disorder requires evaluation of long-term patterns of functioning.
-One needs to be cautious not to jump into hasty conclusions because NPD can trigger countertransference.
-A careful evaluation of the different aspects of a person's life, in addition to an understanding of the person's childhood development, can assist in the evaluation and diagnosis of NPD.
+The diagnosis of NPD as other personality disorders requires evaluation of long-term patterns of functioning.
+One needs to be cautious not to jump to hasty conclusions because NPD can trigger countertransference.
+A careful evaluation of the different aspects of a person's life and an understanding of the person's childhood development can assist in the evaluation and diagnosis of NPD.

 The instruments above are mostly used in research settings.
 In the clinical world, the clinical interview is of most value.
-The focus of an excellent clinical interview continues to be on interpersonal relationships as persons with an NPD often present with conflicts with others be in inpatient or outpatient settings.
-In outpatient settings, often referrals are made at the behest of a loved one, and in inpatient or emergency room settings, symptoms often come into play when there is interaction with other personnel, especially others in authority.
+An excellent clinical interview focuses on interpersonal relationships as persons with an NPD often present with conflicts with others in inpatient or outpatient settings.
+In outpatient settings, referrals are often made at the behest of a loved one.
+In inpatient or emergency room settings, symptoms often come into play when there is interaction with other personnel, especially others in authority.
 Persons with NPD often describe themselves in relation to others with themes of comparison.

 Often a clinician's countertransference may help with forming a diagnosis.
-Often, persons with NPD create feelings of either feeling flattered or admired or on the other extreme feelings of inadequacy and low self-worth.
+Often, persons with NPD create feelings of either feeling flattered or admired, or on the other extreme, having feelings of inadequacy and low self-worth.
 Glen Gabbard is another analyst who has done extensive work in understanding these feelings described as "countertransference" in the therapist.
-As a clinician, it is always important to pay attention to feelings evoked in self by a patient as this is often diagnostic.
+As a clinician, it is always important to pay attention to the feelings evoked by a patient in themselves as this is often diagnostic.

-There are no FDA approved medications for the treatment of NPD, but many patients may benefit from treatment of symptoms, including anxiety, depression, mood lability, transient psychosis, and impulse control issues.
+There are no FDA-approved medications for the treatment of NPD, but many patients may benefit from the treatment of symptoms, including anxiety, depression, mood lability, transient psychosis, and impulse control issues.
 Antidepressants, including selective serotonin reuptake inhibitors and serotonin-norepinephrine reuptake inhibitors, have been used.
 Risperidone, an antipsychotic, has shown benefit in some patients.
 Some patients are given mood stabilizers like lamotrigine.

 The differential diagnosis often includes prevailing mood or anxiety disorders.
 Often persons with grandiose narcissism can present with heightened mood and more energy when excited by a new idea, which may initially point to a hypomanic/manic presentation; however, the personality aspect would be prominent in their interaction with others.
 On the other extreme, persons with vulnerable narcissism may present with salient features of dysthymia, depression, and anhedonia.
 However, the grandiosity and need for admiration would be prominent despite the affective symptoms, which would differentiate it from a major depressive disorder.

 The closest differentials continue to remain other cluster B personality disorders, including antisocial personality disorder, histrionic personality disorder, and borderline personality disorder.
-Persons with NPD, however, do not show overt signs of impulsivity and self-destructiveness associated with borderline personality disorder.
+It bears mention that persons with NPD do not show overt signs of impulsivity and self-destructiveness associated with borderline personality disorder.
 Similarly, apparent emotional responses are associated with histrionic personality disorder.
 NPD is most similar to antisocial personality disorder with a lack of empathy and superficial charm.
-Persons with an antisocial personality disorder, however, would show a lack of morals compared to persons with NPD and have a past diagnosis of conduct disorder.
+However, persons with an antisocial personality disorder would show a lack of morals compared to persons with NPD and have a past diagnosis of conduct disorder.

 The prognosis, as discussed above, depends on the presence of comorbid disorders and the level of functioning of the patient.
 Aggression is often directly related to the severity of the disease; rather, the more aggressive the patient appears, the more severe is the personality disorders.

 The complications essentially involve the presence of comorbid conditions, including mood and substance use disorders.
 The presence of other personality disorders is also common.
 However, narcissistic personality disorder is associated with a higher risk of death by suicide compared to other personality disorders.
-In contrast, there is mixed evidence of suicide attempts and persons with narcissistic personality disorder given that NPD is associated with factors such as “self-love” and “grandiosity” and comparatively less impulsivity.
-Substance use disorder is also related to NPD, and when there is an association of substance use disorder with NPD, there is significantly more hostility and aggression that is also seen.
+In contrast, there is mixed evidence of suicide attempts and persons with narcissistic personality disorder since NPD is associated with factors such as “self-love” and “grandiosity” and comparatively less impulsivity.
+Substance use disorder is also related to NPD, and when there is an association of substance use disorder with NPD, there is significantly more hostility, and aggression is also present.
 This makes treatment even more challenging than usual.
 There are several theories related to both biology and trauma regarding the same.